roman-milk/roman-milk.github.io/lonely-womans-fantasy.md

  Janet hadn't planned on letting them into the apartment but by now felt pretty safe with the inexperienced pair.
 The teasing would have to stop though.
 They deserved a cup of tea and a biscuit before sending them on their way.

  "My master won't be home for awhile but you must go soon as I will be in trouble if he finds you here.
 I don't want to be over his knee for a spanking," she warned them.
-Report_Story #1